The Best Cell Phones for Visually Impaired Seniors in 2024, Tested and Reviewed

 - No traditional headphone jack

 As a high-end smartphone, you can expect a lot of extra perks that double as accessibility features for those with vision loss.
-For example, I really enjoyed using the built-in voice assistant to help with internet searches, general questions, and navigating the phone.
+I enjoyed using the built-in voice assistant to help with internet searches, general questions, and phone navigation.
 It also made it easier for my grandma, who didn’t feel as comfortable using the Samsung Galaxy’s system as she did using the iPhone 15 Plus or the Google Pixel 7a.
 Like the Motorola G Play, the Samsung Galaxy S24+ comes with Google TalkBack, which is one of the best all-around features for seniors with vision loss.
 And like the Google Pixel 7a and iPhone 15 Plus, the Samsung Galaxy 24+ comes with a built-in Braille keyboard.

 The coolest feature my grandma and I discovered was the lookout camera identification.
 Using the phone’s camera, we could point the phone at different text, images, or objects.
 The phone used AI tech to help us identify what the phone was seeing.
 This could be extremely beneficial to seniors who want a second set of eyes to help identify things around them.